damiecode/Quest-for-treasure/README.md

 ## HOW TO PLAY

-This is a simple prototype of a game where the player has to get a key to open the door to the next level of a game while avoiding obstacles like the bomb and the spider.USe the arrows of your keyboard to control the player to jumping and moving left and right.
+This is a simple prototype of a game where the player has to get a key to open the door to the next level of a game while avoiding obstacles like the bomb and the spider.Use the arrows of your keyboard to control the player to jumping and moving left and right.

 ## DESIGN PROCESS

-This is how this game was designed: In the first two days, what I ahd in mind was a game that was both interesting and challenging for the users.
+This is how this game was designed: In the first two days, what I had in mind was a game that was both interesting and challenging for the users.
 I planned that the game will have at least 2 levels since I could not get all my idea in one level.
 I named it quest for treasure where the treaure was the key which will take the player to the next level which would be more difficult than the next.
 I used the avialble sprites for the game and wanted all different scenes of the game to be in different files so it would be easier for me to spot errors when something goes wrong.
 Since i had some obstacles for the player to loose I had to create a way whch the user could gain points so I added coins to the game.

 ## Built With